liquity/dev/packages/contracts/test-report.md

-      ✓ withdrawColl(): reduces ActivePool ETH and raw ether by correct amount (291ms) ✓ withdrawColl(): updates the stake and updates the total stakes (342ms) ✓ withdrawColl(): sends the correct amount of ETH to the user (289ms) ✓ withdrawColl(): applies pending rewards and updates user's L_ETH, L_LUSDDebt snapshots (1205ms) ✓ withdrawLUSD(): reverts when withdrawal would leave trove with ICR < MCR (516ms) ✓ withdrawLUSD(): decays a non-zero base rate (1192ms) ✓ withdrawLUSD(): reverts if max fee > 100% (668ms) ✓ withdrawLUSD(): reverts if max fee < 0.5% in Normal mode (639ms) ✓ withdrawLUSD(): reverts if fee exceeds max fee percentage (938ms) ✓ withdrawLUSD(): succeeds when fee is less than max fee percentage (1272ms) ✓ withdrawLUSD(): doesn't change base rate if it is already zero (1044ms) ✓ withdrawLUSD(): lastFeeOpTime doesn't update if less time than decay interval has passed since the last fee operation (899ms)
+      ✓ withdrawColl(): reduces ActivePool ETH and raw ether by correct amount (291ms) ✓ withdrawColl(): updates the stake and updates the total stakes (342ms) ✓ withdrawColl(): sends the correct amount of ETH to the user (289ms) ✓ withdrawColl(): applies pending rewards and updates user's L_ETH, L_XBRLDebt snapshots (1205ms) ✓ withdrawXBRL(): reverts when withdrawal would leave trove with ICR < MCR (516ms) ✓ withdrawXBRL(): decays a non-zero base rate (1192ms) ✓ withdrawXBRL(): reverts if max fee > 100% (668ms) ✓ withdrawXBRL(): reverts if max fee < 0.5% in Normal mode (639ms) ✓ withdrawXBRL(): reverts if fee exceeds max fee percentage (938ms) ✓ withdrawXBRL(): succeeds when fee is less than max fee percentage (1272ms) ✓ withdrawXBRL(): doesn't change base rate if it is already zero (1044ms) ✓ withdrawXBRL(): lastFeeOpTime doesn't update if less time than decay interval has passed since the last fee operation (899ms)
-      ✓ withdrawLUSD(): borrower can't grief the baseRate and stop it decaying by issuing debt at higher frequency than the decay granularity (852ms)
+      ✓ withdrawXBRL(): borrower can't grief the baseRate and stop it decaying by issuing debt at higher frequency than the decay granularity (852ms)
-      ✓ withdrawLUSD(): borrowing at non-zero base rate sends LUSD fee to STBL staking contract (1004ms) ✓ withdrawLUSD(): borrowing at non-zero base records the (drawn debt + fee) on the Trove struct (923ms) ✓ withdrawLUSD(): Borrowing at non-zero base rate increases the STBL staking contract LUSD fees-per-unit-staked (986ms) ✓ withdrawLUSD(): Borrowing at non-zero base rate sends requested amount to the user (1562ms) ✓ withdrawLUSD(): Borrowing at zero base rate changes LUSD fees-per-unit-staked (839ms) ✓ withdrawLUSD(): Borrowing at zero base rate sends debt request to user (790ms) ✓ withdrawLUSD(): reverts when calling address does not have active trove (370ms) ✓ withdrawLUSD(): reverts when requested withdrawal amount is zero LUSD (459ms) ✓ withdrawLUSD(): reverts when system is in Recovery Mode (649ms) ✓ withdrawLUSD(): reverts when withdrawal would bring the trove's ICR < MCR (347ms) ✓ withdrawLUSD(): reverts when a withdrawal would cause the TCR of the system to fall below the CCR (439ms) ✓ withdrawLUSD(): reverts if system is in Recovery Mode (312ms) ✓ withdrawLUSD(): increases the Trove's LUSD debt by the correct amount (208ms) ✓ withdrawLUSD(): increases LUSD debt in ActivePool by correct amount (230ms) ✓ withdrawLUSD(): increases user LUSDToken balance by correct amount (243ms) ✓ repayLUSD(): reverts when repayment would leave trove with ICR < MCR (392ms) ✓ repayLUSD(): Succeeds when it would leave trove with net debt >= minimum net debt (435ms) ✓ repayLUSD(): reverts when it would leave trove with net debt < minimum net debt (256ms) ✓ repayLUSD(): reverts when calling address does not have active trove (431ms) ✓ repayLUSD(): reverts when attempted repayment is > the debt of the trove (418ms) ✓ repayLUSD(): reduces the Trove's LUSD debt by the correct amount (403ms) ✓ repayLUSD(): decreases LUSD debt in ActivePool by correct amount (406ms) ✓ repayLUSD(): decreases user LUSDToken balance by correct amount (404ms) ✓ repayLUSD(): can repay debt in Recovery Mode (557ms) ✓ repayLUSD(): Reverts if borrower has insufficient LUSD balance to cover his debt repayment (1122ms) ✓ adjustTrove(): reverts when adjustment would leave trove with ICR < MCR (572ms) ✓ adjustTrove(): reverts if max fee < 0.5% in Normal mode (313ms) ✓ adjustTrove(): allows max fee < 0.5% in Recovery mode (577ms)
+      ✓ withdrawXBRL(): borrowing at non-zero base rate sends XBRL fee to STBL staking contract (1004ms) ✓ withdrawXBRL(): borrowing at non-zero base records the (drawn debt + fee) on the Trove struct (923ms) ✓ withdrawXBRL(): Borrowing at non-zero base rate increases the STBL staking contract XBRL fees-per-unit-staked (986ms) ✓ withdrawXBRL(): Borrowing at non-zero base rate sends requested amount to the user (1562ms) ✓ withdrawXBRL(): Borrowing at zero base rate changes XBRL fees-per-unit-staked (839ms) ✓ withdrawXBRL(): Borrowing at zero base rate sends debt request to user (790ms) ✓ withdrawXBRL(): reverts when calling address does not have active trove (370ms) ✓ withdrawXBRL(): reverts when requested withdrawal amount is zero XBRL (459ms) ✓ withdrawXBRL(): reverts when system is in Recovery Mode (649ms) ✓ withdrawXBRL(): reverts when withdrawal would bring the trove's ICR < MCR (347ms) ✓ withdrawXBRL(): reverts when a withdrawal would cause the TCR of the system to fall below the CCR (439ms) ✓ withdrawXBRL(): reverts if system is in Recovery Mode (312ms) ✓ withdrawXBRL(): increases the Trove's XBRL debt by the correct amount (208ms) ✓ withdrawXBRL(): increases XBRL debt in ActivePool by correct amount (230ms) ✓ withdrawXBRL(): increases user XBRLToken balance by correct amount (243ms) ✓ repayXBRL(): reverts when repayment would leave trove with ICR < MCR (392ms) ✓ repayXBRL(): Succeeds when it would leave trove with net debt >= minimum net debt (435ms) ✓ repayXBRL(): reverts when it would leave trove with net debt < minimum net debt (256ms) ✓ repayXBRL(): reverts when calling address does not have active trove (431ms) ✓ repayXBRL(): reverts when attempted repayment is > the debt of the trove (418ms) ✓ repayXBRL(): reduces the Trove's XBRL debt by the correct amount (403ms) ✓ repayXBRL(): decreases XBRL debt in ActivePool by correct amount (406ms) ✓ repayXBRL(): decreases user XBRLToken balance by correct amount (404ms) ✓ repayXBRL(): can repay debt in Recovery Mode (557ms) ✓ repayXBRL(): Reverts if borrower has insufficient XBRL balance to cover his debt repayment (1122ms) ✓ adjustTrove(): reverts when adjustment would leave trove with ICR < MCR (572ms) ✓ adjustTrove(): reverts if max fee < 0.5% in Normal mode (313ms) ✓ adjustTrove(): allows max fee < 0.5% in Recovery mode (577ms)